Die Hochzeitsspielerin (The Matchmaker)

 • In Linz, Tina and Herta spend time together.
 Herta finally decides to pursue Sieghart over Philipp, much to Tina’s relief.
 Tina begins to see the value in allowing love to happen naturally.

-• In Rome, Tina and Andreas share an emotional moment, where Tina begins to realize how much she values his steady presence and care.
+• In Rome, Tina and Andreas share an emotional moment, where she begins to realize how much she values his steady presence and care.
 This becomes a pivotal moment for both characters.

 • In Milan, Tina and Andreas experience a quiet, meaningful moment at a prestigious art exhibition, deepening their connection and exploring the possibility of a future together.